 Converting new plastic surgery leads IS getting more difficult for all sorts of reasons.

-You most likely are paying pretty hefty monthly fees to your SEO/hosting company, your digital marketing
+You most likely are paying hefty monthly fees to your SEO/hosting company, your digital marketing agency, your directories and others to help you get found on the Internet using content creation strategies.

 Why aren’t these leads you’ve spent a fortune to get NOT converting?

-That’s what is leading to a waste of your valuable time and holes in your surgery schedule.
-Not to mention the
+This puts fickle consumer patients in the driver’s seat and that’s what is leading to a waste of your valuable time and holes in your surgery schedule.
+But there’s more to it than that.

-When it comes to lead conversion, the 2 deadly sins are bad phones and weak consults.
+When it comes to lead conversion, there are two deadly sins that you have full control over but oftentimes neglect…bad phones and weak consultations.

 I’m sorry to point the finger at your staff but the good news is, it’s easy to fix so let’s break it down: